-GET EXCITED TO CLEAN THE GARBAGE CANS!
+C’Mon, LET’S GET EXCITED TO CLEAN THOSE GARBAGE CANS!

 This morning at church, I had the opportunity to wash a few garbage cans.
-These cans were the large 55 gallon type, not little office or kitchen garbage cans, but the big industrial size.
+These cans were the large 55-gallon type, not little office or kitchen garbage cans, but the big industrial size.
 These cans can hold large amounts of garbage at once or sometimes hold nothing but empty boxes no one took the time to break down before tossing.

 A garbage can is one of those things in life we all use yet we seldom give much thought to unless it is stinky, full and needing to be emptied.

-My steps to clean a garbage can.
+My steps to cleaning a garbage can.

-As I start to clean a garbage can, first thing to do is empty it.
-Usually there is a black garbage bag full of all types of discarded objects…food scraps, papers, empty this or that.
-Yet sometimes there is an item in the can that was still good, still had life to it.
+As I start to clean a garbage can, the first thing to do is empty it.
+Usually, there is a black garbage bag full of all types of discarded objects…food scraps, papers, empty this or that.
+Yet sometimes there is an item in the can that was still good, still had a life to it.
 Even though it was still good and useful when tossed, once the item is tainted by the rest of the garbage, out it goes.

-Wait, don’t forget the lid.
+Then, before you’re finished, there is one more item.
+Don’t forget the lid.
 The top is dusty, the underside is dirty, crusted with who knows what and it too will need a soaking and scrub.

-The final step in garbage can cleanliness is to wash the outside and make it look like new, which is impossible.
+The final step in the garbage can cleanliness is to wash the outside and make it look like new, which is impossible.
 Once used, the garbage can will clearly be seen as a garbage can but never pristine.

 So what lesson is there in a garbage can?